jacquelinekclee/nba-data-viz-d3.github.io/README.md

-# Jacqueline Lee's Portfolio
-## Naïve Bayes Classifier for NBA Players
+# Naïve Bayes Classifier for NBA Players
-## Table of contents
+# Table of contents

 - [Background](#background)
 - [The Statistics](#the-statistics)